cpske/ISP/assignment/ku-polls/inception.md

 - [Project Plan](../../wiki/Project%20Plan)
 ```

-Use the relative path to wiki pages in hyperlinks (as shown above) and avoid using the absolute path.
+Links to wiki pages use a relative path (as shown above) and avoid using the absolute path.
 See [Relative Links in READMEs](https://help.github.com/articles/adding-images-to-wikis/).

 `%20` is the hexadecimal code for a space character.

+---

-## 2. Perform Project Inception
+## 2. Create Project Inception Artifacts

 After creating the project infrastructure, create important documents that describe this project: